GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 rather than the Digest (hexadecimal string).

-If you registered your domain through a reseller rather than with AutoDNS, you will need to contact your reseller for support.
+If you registered your domain through a reseller rather than with AutoDNS, you need to contact your reseller for support.
 If you are an InternetX customer, you can contact domain-support@internetx.com for further assistance.

 ### InterNetworX